moisrar47/CW2025/README.md

 ### Requirements

-- **Java:** Temurin OpenJDK 23 (project also compiles with Java 21)
+- **Java:** JDK 23 (project also compiles with Java 21)
 - **Maven:** 3.9.x
 - **IDE:** IntelliJ IDEA (used for development and testing)

 ### Running in IntelliJ IDEA

-1. Clone the repository from GitHub:
+1. **Clone the repository from GitHub:**

         git clone https://github.com/moisrar47/CW2025.git
         cd CW2025

-2. Open IntelliJ IDEA and choose **“Open”**.
-Select the cloned project folder.
+2. **Open IntelliJ IDEA** and choose **“Open”**.
+   Select the project folder (the one containing `pom.xml`).
-   IntelliJ should detect it as a Maven project automatically.
+   IntelliJ will automatically detect it as a Maven project.

-3. Make sure the **Project SDK** is set to a compatible JDK (I used Temurin 23).

-4. Maven will download the dependencies defined in `pom.xml` (including JavaFX).

-5. Run the game by launching the main class:

-   - `com.comp2042.app.Main`
+3. **Ensure the Project SDK is JDK 23 (or Java 21).**

-   You can do this by right-clicking `Main` in the Project view and selecting **Run 'Main'**.
+   You can check/set this via:

-### Running from the Command Line (Maven)
+    - *File → Project Structure → Project → SDK*

+4. **Open the Maven tool window** in IntelliJ
+   (usually a vertical panel on the right side of the IDE).

+5. In the Maven window, expand the project entry (e.g. `CW2025`) and navigate to:

+        Plugins → javafx → javafx:run

+6. **Double-click `javafx:run`** to start the game.

+   This will:
+    - Automatically download all required dependencies (including JavaFX)
-From the project root (where `pom.xml` is located):
+    - Compile the project

-        mvn clean compile
-        mvn javafx:run

-This uses the JavaFX Maven plugin configured in `pom.xml` and starts `com.comp2042.app.Main`.
+    - Launch the game using the JavaFX Maven plugin

-No manual `--module-path` JVM arguments are needed; everything is managed via Maven.
+    - No manual VM arguments or module-path configuration is needed

 ---